unnsteinngardars-zz/tsam_ps/README.md

 # tsam_ps
 Project 1 - TSAM - Fall 2018

+This project is a school assignment from Reykjavík University.
+The reason for this repository being public is to showcase code examples.
+Copying this code to use for the same assignment is considered plagiarism and will likely result in a penalty carried out by the teacher.

 ## The scanner
 The main scanner is a syn-ack scanner.
 ```make scan```